vishnupadmanabhan/articles/_posts/2016-12-26-let-it-be-you-vs-you.md

 date:   2016-12-26 00:01:00
 categories: life
 ---
 So, another year flew by very quickly.
 In many ways, 2016 was an eventful year.
 More of negatives than positives I think.
 I am not going to recount all of them here.
-The latest being death of George Michael and Carrie Fisher's cardiac arrest.
+The latest being death of George Michael and Carrie Fisher's ~~cardiac arrest~~ death (on 27<sup>th</sup> Dec.).
 Looks like we want 2016 to go away quickly.

 I am not very obsessed with the new year's hype because, after the day one, it is like any other normal day.
 It is just a way of measuring days for me.
 In fact if we are celebrating the new year, we should be celebrating *new day*, *new week* and *new month* as well.
 Why not?
 Don't you think?